Giving in Action

 New Plantings in Gainesville

-Over the last two years, the team at the Gainesville Garden has focused on planting numerous trees and perennials to “enhance its nationally recognized collections while also creating stunning seasonal color for visitor enjoyment,” explains Ethan Guthrie, Horticulture Manager.
+In 2016-18, the team at the Gainesville Garden focused on planting numerous trees and perennials to “enhance its nationally recognized collections while also creating stunning seasonal color for visitor enjoyment,” explains Ethan Guthrie, Horticulture Manager.

 SUN AND SHADE PERENNIALS Amongst the variety of Salvias planted to attract hummingbirds and butterflies, the scarlet, magenta, and rosy-purple blooms of ‘Scarlet Spires’, ‘Wendy’s Wish’ and ‘Love and Wishes’ create a cheerful welcome by the visitor center.
 Along the tranquil Stream Garden, the new hybrid Salvia ‘Ignition Purple’ with its bright purple flowers and the blue spikes of Salvia macrophylla complement the water feature, while late summer brings the striking purple and chartreuse blooms of Salvia mexicana ‘Limelight’ to admire.
 To attract pollinators, native yellow and purple spotted beebalm Monarda punctata was also planted, as well as Sinningia brasiliensis, the green and red flowers of which are bat-pollinated in their native Brazil.